City of Warrensville Heights

 This industry driven village is ideally located by major highways I-480, I-271, and U.S. 422 - just minutes from the heart of downtown Cleveland and Cleveland Hopkins International Airport.
 North Randall shares its boundaries with Warrensville Heights and Bedford Heights.

 Throughout the Village of North Randall’s history, its pro-business government and location has made it a strategic choice for business.
 Since 1925, it has been the home of Thistledown Racetrack and The Ohio Derby.
 In 2013, owners Rock Ohio Caesars invested over 89 million dollars renovating the facility, now Thistledown Racino, securing the North Randall location.
-PowerSport Institute recently acquired a 15 acre campus in North Randall making it the largest motorcycle and powersport training campus in the U.S. North Randall was once home to one of the largest shopping and commercial complexes in the country.
-Recently, IRG, a major industrial park developer, acquired most of the former shopping center.
+North Randall was once home to one of the largest shopping and commercial complexes in the country.
+In 2016, IRG, a major industrial park developer, acquired most of the former shopping center which is now being transformed into an Amazon Fulfillment Center, once again bringing thousands of jobs to the Village.

 To see why Mayor David Smith says North Randall is on a "fast track for business,” click here